Scotland’s Oldest Bridges.

 Ashlar and Rubble.

+In the late 17th century, a marked change took place: much courser rubble masonry was used, particularly for smaller bridges.
 The best examples are the old packhorse bridges, and drove bridges, most of which were omitted by the Roy survey.
 This interlude, characterised by cruder masonry, lasted for more than 100 years.
-The random un-coursed rubble was very roughly dressed, if at all, although often the voussoirs were of whinstone and rather better finished than the spandrels.

-The voussoirs on the earlier rubble bridges had non-radial joints: i.e., they were not in line with the radius of the circle.
-Carrbridge (1717), left, is a good example.
-Above is a limited quality sketch photo of the same bridge in which an attempt has been made to demonstrate this.
+radius of the circle.
+Carrbridge (1717), above, is a good example.
+Above, right, is a limited quality sketch photo of the same bridge in which an attempt has been made to demonstrate this.
 Each voussoir seems at a completely independent and unrelated angle relative to the central focus of the arch.
-This changed, after about 1730, around the time when military bridges arrived, although one of Wade’s bridges is older-fashioned.
-Old Drip Bridge (below) near Stirling is not in the catalogue because it was not built until 1765.
-The segmental arch was difficult to photograph head-on without getting wet feet, but it can be seen that the voussoirs are radially aligned to the focus of the circle.
+This changed, after about 1740, around the time when Caulfield military bridges arrived.
+Wade’s bridges are mostly older fashioned.
+Bridge of Dochart (right) , built in 1760, offers a good example of radially aligned voussoirs.

 18th C. Military Bridges

 The 18thcentury Highland military roads provide us with a separate group with interesting features.
 General Wade built 250 miles of road and 40 bridges between 1725 and 1734, of which 17 remain and are present in this catalogue (Garbhamor, below).
 Many of Wade’s bridges were contracted out rather than army built.
 There are recorded invoices for 35 bridges of which 30 had a single arch.
 Major Caulfeild built many more roads and bridges than Wade, but he started in 1741, and only a little of his work was completed when the Roy survey was done.
-Two Caulfield roads were finished by the time of Roy’s survey and two more were being built during it.
-This is a small proportion of the 17 roads that are firmly attributed to the major.
+Two Caulfield roads were finished by the time of Roy’s survey, and two more were being built during it.
+This is a small proportion of the 17 roads that are firmly attributed to the Major.
 The final tally, by 1780, amounted to some 800 military bridges, so only a tiny proportion of the oldest are shown in the catalogue, and the huge majority have long gone.
 However, there are 11 existing Caulfeild bridges, identifiable on Roy, and these are catalogued.
 Several more are in the catalogue because the bridge had a predecessor on the map.
-The military bridges are mainly of un-coursed, random rubble, cheaper and faster to make thus suiting a military need; they have plain vertical spandrels which is an important difference from Telford bridges; they seldom have a string course; they have radially aligned voussoirs (with one exception), and the focus of the arch circle is above the water-line; the arches are also of rubble, often in whinstone, usually relatively larger in width compared to the rise and the span.
-The early 18th century Wade bridges of the Great Glen (1727) are routinely semicircular.
-Segmental arches are seen on the Crieff to Dalnacardoch Road(1730), at Amulree, Newton and Aberfeldy, and on the Corrieyairack pass.
-At Aberfeldy, the bridge is wholly atypical reflecting Adam's design.
-Wade bridges have plumb spandrels in undressed, uncoursed, random rubble, and most have horizontal decking.
-They are between 11 and 14ft wide (9 to 11ft between parapets).
-The voussoirs are mostly of whinstone and roughly equal in length.
-Almost all of the Caulfeild bridges, from 1741 onwards, are segmental, and they are exactly12ft wide between the parapets; they are usually humped and have gently sloping parapets up to the crown; they are generally more elegant, with gentle lines and splayed approaches; frequently the voussoirs are of random unequal length.
-Left is Sluggan Bridge, a Caulfeild rebuild from the 1740s with wide radially aligned voussoirs.
-Many of Caulfield’s bridges had an interesting texture of un-coursed large boulders with small ones (Gallets) in between.

 These bridges were impressive works of civil engineering that have stood the test of time.
 Yet, Taylor (Ref), in his definitive ‘Military Roads of Scotland’, refers to something more: “Although considerations of natural beauty were far from the minds of the military road makers …...The bridges over Tay, Tummel, Garry, Spey at Garbhamor, Spean and Findhorn at Dulsie, have a romantic grace and beauty which almost belie their usefulness and efficiency.”